Misogyny in rap music: Overlooking misogyny

 Many artists that have sexist lyrics that degrade women often have important messages that become tarnished from their use of misogyny.
 Julius Bailey identified Kanye West as being "at the forefront of a sexist regime, disguised as black liberation in form of art".
-While Kanye acknowledges that black males are victims of racial discriminatory policies he ignores the effect on black women.
+Bailey discusses that while Kanye acknowledges that black males are victims of racial discriminatory policies he ignores the effect on black women.
 Kanye "engages in the process of sublimation vis-a-vis the sexual violation of white women, in order to mitigate his frustration regarding a system that abets the invisibility and exploitation of black males.

-Bailey continues by saying that we have to question Kanye's sincerity of his messages when he raps at the end of "New Slaves" about threatening to sexually violate the wives of private corporations' owners, by forcing them into intercourse, and by ejaculating semen inside of their mouths and on their clothing.
+Bailey critiques Kanye West’s lyrics for including sexual content involving women.
+He states that we have to question Kanye's sincerity of his messages when he raps at the end of "New Slaves" about threatening to sexually violate the wives of private corporations' owners, by forcing them into intercourse, and by ejaculating semen inside of their mouths and on their clothing.
 Bailey says that Kanye has to realize that inflicting oppression upon another group of human beings does not mean he is liberated.

-In an interview posted on YouTube in 2010, artist Nelly is interviewed by Vlad Tv on his thoughts of the infamous "credit card swipe" in his music video for the song "Tip Drill".
+In a video posted to YouTube in 2010, artist Nelly is interviewed on his thoughts of the infamous "credit card swipe" in his music video for the song "Tip Drill".
 This music video was at the forefront of protest because of its misogyny and exploitation of women and their bodies, especially by the women of Spelman College.
 According to Mark Anthony Neal, a professor of American Studies at the University of Texas at Austin a "tip drill" is "a ghetto colloquialism for the proverbial ugly girl with a nice body", In the video, Nelly states, "What did I do wrong?"
 He continues, "how do I degrade a female that suggested that I do it?"

-Lil Wayne is also seen to be doing some good even though misogyny is present in his lyrics.
+Although clear misogyny is present in his lyrics, Lil Wayne has contributed positively to this issue.
 Benjamin Moore Dupriest said that Lil Wayne, "engages with Rebaka's "idyllic impulse" of resistance, restitution, transcendence and opposition in discursive ways, despite the controversial subject matter of his lyrics and the representational implications his visual images."
 He also discusses how Lil Wayne's music is a "musical aesthetic that is more directed towards partying than poeticizing socio-political phenomena.
 His music achieves a certain level of consciousness through the expression of the challenges of black life in the city."